 What to Do With Your One-Liner

-Now that you’ve put in all this hard work to create a great one-liner, it’s time to put it into practice!
+After you’ve used these StoryBrand one-liner examples to craft your own, it’s time to put it into practice!
 Use your one-liner throughout your marketing to give prospects a clear understanding of your brand:

 - Add it to your email signature so every communication reinforces your brand goals and standards.